University of Montana Style Guide

-academic and other titles Capitalize a person's title when it's a formal one used immediately before the name: UM President Harley Davidson; James Bond, vice president for public relations; summer intern John Smith; Sally Jones, dean of students; journalism Dean Jerry Brown.
+academic and other titles Capitalize a person's title when it's a formal one used immediately before the name: UM President Harley Davidson; James Bond, vice president for public relations; summer intern John Smith; Sally Jones, dean of students; journalism Dean Larry Williams.
 Honorary titles are exceptions: Bob Deaton was named Social Worker of the Year.
 Professor Paul Lauren is UM's first Regents Professor.
 The class is taught by UM Regents Professor Jakki Mohr.

 academic degrees Don't abbreviate.
 Right: He earned a master's degree in sociology in 1969.
 Wrong: He earned an M.A. in 1969.
 See exception below.

 Don't capitalize other than normally capitalized words when using the formal degree.
 Right: He earned a bachelor's degree in English.
 He earned the Bachelor of Arts (Master of Fine Arts, Doctor of Philosophy) degree.
 Wrong: He earned a Bachelor's Degree.
 Right: The student is working toward earning his Bachelor of Arts in mathematics.
 The student is workng toward earning her bachelor's degrees in mathematics.
 Exception: MBA is an accepted term.
 Right: She earned her MBA in 2013.

 acronyms Spell out an organization's full name on first reference.
 Then, unless it's a well-known and easily recognized acronym, use expressions like "the committee" or "the group" to refer to the organization in further references.
 You want to avoid confusing the reader with what's called alphabet soup.

 When necessary for clarity, follow an organization's full name with an abbreviation or acronym in parentheses.
 Right: UM's Center for Biomolecular Structure and Dynamics (CBSD) received a large grant.